aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/set-presentation-view-type-aspose-slides-java/_index.md

 This sets up your project to manipulate PowerPoint presentations using Aspose.Slides.

-## Implementation Guide: Setting the View Type
+## Change Slide Master View with Aspose.Slides for Java

 ### Overview